anzwdev/al-code-outline/README.md

   * `mainTypeNameOnly` - uses main type name only and ignores object type names (i.e. `Record` if variable type is `Record Item`), if data type is the same, variables will be sorted by name
   * `fullTypeNameKeepVariableNameOrder` - uses full type name including object type if data type is an object, if data type is the same, variables won't be not sorted
   * `mainTypeNameOnlyKeepVariableNameOrder` - uses main type name only and ignores object type names, if data type is the same, variables won't be not sorted
+* `alOutline.completionProviders`: list of active code completion providers, these values can be used:
+  * `VariableNamesWithType` - suggests variable names together with data type (i.e. `SalesHeader: Record "Sales Header"`)
+	* `VariableNames` - the same as above but suggests variable names only (i.e. `SalesHeader`), when both entries are selected, `VariableNamesWithType` will be used
+	* `VariableDataTypes` - suggests data types based on variable name (i.e. `Record "Sales Header"` for `SalesHeaderBuffer` variable name)

 ## Known Issues